Smoked Tasmanian Trout Wellington Pie

-Instead of painstakingly wrapping meat in pastry, Sugartown's Smoked Salmon Wellington Pie is constructed in a few simple layers in a cast iron pan.
-In fact, this recipe is a one pan meal.
+Instead of painstakingly wrapping meat in pastry, Sugartown's Smoked Tasmanian Trout Wellington Pie is quick and easy to put together.
+Constructed in a few simple layers, this recipe is a truly a one-pan meal.

 Ingredients:

-- 8 oz.
-Sugartown Smoked Alaskan Salmon or Tasmanian Smoked Trout, broken into pieces
+• 8 oz.
+Sugartown Smoked Tasmanian Trout, broken into pieces

 Instructions: